IBM Cloud Docs

 Configuring a VM for Epic workloads

-You can configure your virtual server instance to deploy Epic workloads when you select AIX as your operating system.
+You can configure your virtual machine (VM) instance to deploy Epic workloads when you select AIX as your operating system.

 To configure a VM instance for Epic workloads, select the Configure for Epic workloads checkbox on the Boot image tile.
 You can verify whether the deployed VM supports Epic workloads by checking the corresponding VM details page.
 On the VM details page, the Deployment type field must be se to Epic.